 In summary, TiKV can quickly store data on disk via the standalone machine RocksDB, and replicate data to multiple machines via Raft in case of machine failure.
 Data is written through the interface of Raft instead of to RocksDB.
 With the implementation of Raft, TiKV becomes a distributed Key-Value storage.
 Even with a few machine failures, TiKV can automatically complete replicas by virtue of the native Raft protocol, which does not impact the application.

 To make it easy to understand, let's assume that all data only has one replica.
 As mentioned earlier, TiKV can be regarded as a large, orderly KV Map, so data is distributed across multiple machines in order to achieve horizontal scalability.
 For a KV system, there are two typical solutions to distributing data across multiple machines:

 - Hash: Create Hash by Key and select the corresponding storage node according to the Hash value.

 - Range: Divide ranges by Key, where a segment of serial Key is stored on a node.

 TiKV chooses the second solution that divides the whole Key-Value space into a series of consecutive Key segments.
 Each segment is called a Region.
-There is a size limit for each Region to store data (the default value is 96 MB and the size can be configured).
 Each Region can be described by